 Managing Depression Among Residents

-Measures the percentage of long-term patients who are showing depressive symptoms.
+Measures the percentage of long-term stay residents who are demonstrating signs of depression.

 Appropriate Vaccine Usage